-ARMY OF THE PURE
+ARMY OF

-n 12 January 2002, Musharraf made another about-turn when he declared that no Pakistan-based organization would be allowed to include in terrorism in the name of religion.
+On 12 January 2002, Musharraf made another about-turn when he declared that no Pakistan-based organization would be allowed to indulge in terrorism in the name of religion.
 In a televised speech lasting well over an hour, he unequivocally condemned all acts of terrorism, including those carried out in the name of freeing Kashmir's Muslim majority from Indian rule.